Definition

 UK NGO CHEM Trust Criticises Government PFAS Action Plan

-The UK has launched its long-term PFAS strategy, drawing criticism from NGOs for lacking binding phase-out timelines and failing to align with the EU’s universal restriction.
-Businesses should anticipate intensified pressure for sector-specific bans in consumer goods and the introduction of robust polluter-pays remediation frameworks.
+The UK has published its long-term PFAS strategy, drawing criticism for lacking binding phase-out timelines and failing to align with the proposed EU-wide restriction.
+Companies should anticipate intensified pressure for sector-specific bans in consumer goods and the introduction of more robust polluter-pays remediation frameworks.

 These are just a few of the most recent Environmental Improvement Plan (UK) alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.